All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 West of the church stands the Campanile, of two dates, the two lower storeys probably coeval with the church, the upper part being of the following century.
 It is now joined to the church by the later nave, but was divided from it originally by an atrium open to the sky, much in the same way as that at Parenzo in Istria, though here without the intervention of a baptistery.
 In the lowest storey are arches on all four sides.
 The first storey above has large pointed two-light windows, the outer order made with pulvinated courses and voussoirs like the windows (it opens in another window) of the church of the Holy Sepulchre at Jerusalem.
 They are enclosed by an incised border of ornament, and the whole is set in a square panel with a border of inlaid work, and a bounding moulding.
 The effect of this is thoroughly oriental, and reminds one of the panelling in majolica tiles that enclose the Mihrab of a mosque (as at the Great Mosque of Kairouan).
 A broad band of similar inlay runs round the tower below the windows.
 The patterns are sunk in the solid and filled in with black basaltic stone, of which a good deal has fallen out.
 The two later storeys above are in the same style, with pulvinated voussoirs and inlaid patterns, and they have octagonal turrets at the corners.
 The tower no doubt once finished with a dome, which has disappeared.
 The whole design for one fresh to Sicilian architecture is novel and most instructive.
 T. G. Jackson

-La Martorana: (left) interior; (right) 1717 fresco depicting "The Circumcision of Christ with St. Benedict" on the site of the former atrium which was replaced by a cantoria for the nuns.
+La Martorana: (left) interior (you may wish to see it in a 1911 painting by Alberto Pisa); (right) 1717 fresco depicting "The Circumcision of Christ with St. Benedict" on the site of the former atrium which was replaced by a cantoria for the nuns.
 It is a work by Guglielmo Borremans (1670-1744), a Flemish painter who spent the last 30 years of his life in Sicily

 There are a number of antique columns of marble, granite, etc very beautiful.
 They were found in different places and though not alike they have contrived to place them so as to produce uniformity and harmony and to have a good effect.